emqx/MQTT-Client-Examples/mqtt-client-C-paho/README.md

+This directory contains two example programs demonstrating how to use an MQTT client from a C program:

+* main.c - a simple command-line based publisher/subscriber written in C. The remainder of this document describes the details of this application.
+* emqx_file_transfer.c - an example demonstrating how to use EMQX File Transfer Extension (https://www.emqx.io/docs/en/v5/file-transfer/introduction.html) from a C program.
+This example also works as a simple command line tool for using EMQX File Transfer Extension.
+Please see comments in the source code of this program for details.
+The compilation instruction in this document also works for this program.

 # Connect to the Deployment with C

 This article mainly introduces how to use `Eclipse Paho C` in the C project, and implement the connection, subscription, messaging, unsubscribing and other functions between the client and MQTT broker.